TranslatorSRI/SRI_testing/tests/onehop/README.md

 ```
 {

     #
-    # Optional KP test data format version.
-Generally assume 'latest' if not given.
-    # This particular version is deemed version 2.0 which implies major support focused
-    # on Biolink major version 2 (i.e. 2.#.# releases).
-At this point in time, however,
-    # ARA support of Biolink 3.0 does not dictate any ARA test configuration file changes,
-    # This, a "version" tag for the file is optional here.
-    # "version": "2.0"

-    #
     # Deprecated: the 'url' field is no longer used to set the endpoint (see Registry comments above)